 This explosion in product has led to a massive amount of innovation, and these days you’ll find more features, price points, and options when looking to knock a few decibels off your report than ever before.
 If you’ve ever wanted to tack a can on your black rifle, there’s no time like the present.

-Whether you shoot .223 or 5.56, the Surefire SOCOM556 RC2 is for 10-inch and longer rifles only.
-This suppressor is a little over a pound and is compatible with the SureFire array of Fast-Attach® mounting adapters so be sure to factor this into your upper receiver setup when purchasing.
+Whether you shoot .223 or 5.56, the Banish 223 Suppressor is for 10-inch and longer rifles only.
+This suppressor is a little over a pound and is compatible with smaller center-fire calibers — which means all rifles .224 and smaller, including rimfire rifles.

-For precision shooters, Surefire verifies this suppressor test fires sub-1 MOA group size and point-of-impact shift, making this a reliable suppressor for accurate long-range shooting.
+For precision shooters, Banish verifies this suppressor test fires sub-1 MOA group size and point-of-impact shift, making this a reliable suppressor for accurate long-range shooting.